okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 ### Sign in and display the user's email

-In this case, you use the Widget to sign in to a simple web page and display the user's email.
+In this case, you use the widget to sign in to a simple web page and display the user's email.
 Ensure that you have an Okta developer account.
 Then, use the following page of code to create a Single-Page App (SPA).

 To create and run this sample use case: